it-at-m/Praktikumsplaner/doc/src/documentation/TOOLS.md

 Here you can find the tools used in the project and their usage.

 Github
-- code versioning
+- Code versioning
-- continuous integration
+- Continuous integration

 Zenhub
-- product backlog
+- Product backlog
-- sprint planning
+- Sprint planning
-- project management
+- Project management

 Docker:
-- creating and storing images
+- Creating and storing images

 Docker Desktop
 - Local deployment and testing

 Spring
-- backend and apigateway
+- Backend and api gateway

 Vuetify / Vue.JS
-- frontend
+- Frontend

 Vuepress
-- automatic documentation generation
+- Automatic documentation generation